sguo429/MATAGE/README.md

      Name of the sample ID column in the phenotype file.

    --formula
-     The model for the null hypothesis, including the phenotype and covariates but excluding genetic effects.
+     The model for the null hypothesis, including the phenotype and covariates but excluding genotype.

    --family
      A description of the distribution and link function to be used in the model.
 Either "gaussian(link = "identity")" for continuous outcome or "binomial(link = "logit")" for binary outcome.

    --null_model_file
-     Directory for storing the null model RData files.
+     Directory for the null model RData file.

    --total_rows
      Total number of rows (genotypes) in the genotype file.